 At these 1-hour events an expert in the field of heritage preservation, Victorian literature, Vancouver history or some other interesting topic gives a lecture.
 Often the speaker is a university professor or PhD candidate.
-Admission is $10 for adults and $7 for students and seniors.
+Admission is around $10 for adults and $7 for students and seniors.

 Tips and Advice